Email marketing

 Halloween is one of the most important events of the whole year in email marketing.

-There’s lots of room for creativity, and what is great is that there are almost no restrictions: Halloween allows you to go beyond the usual – to have more fun, to fool around, to even joke on the verge of provocation.
+It’s perfect for creativity — it’s one of the few times you can go all out – to have more fun, to fool around, to even joke on the verge of provocation.

 • Offer your subscribers wishlists of your brand’s unusual products.